-The Defined Benefit Plan reflects an unfunded liability totaling \$70.9 million at December 31, 2019.
-The pension benefits funding status reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these consolidated statements.
-The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to measurement date based on assumed future compensation levels.
-The projected benefit obligation of the plan was \$299.3 million at December 31, 2019, \$253.9 million at December 31,

-2018, and \$271.1 million at December 31, 2017.
-The fair value of the plan assets was \$228.4 million at December 31, 2019, \$192.0 million at December 31, 2018 and \$200.7 million at December 31, 2017.
+The Defined Benefit Plan reflects an unfunded liability totaling \$46.7 million at December 31, 2020.
+The pension benefits funding status reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these consolidated financial statements.
+The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to service rendered prior emplovee to the measurement date based on assumed future compensation levels.
+The projected benefit obligation of the plan was \$318.4 million at December 31, 2020, \$299.3 million at December 31, 2019, and \$253.9 million at December 31, 2018.
+The fair value of the plan assets was \$271.7 million at December 31, 2020, \$228.4 million at December 31, 2019, and \$192.0 million at December 31, 2018.
 The amount of the pension benefits funding status is subject to many variables including performance of plan assets and interest rate levels.
 Therefore, changes in assumptions could significantly affect these estimates.

 Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.
-Total plan expense for participating employers was \$3.6 million in 2019, \$1.9 million in 2018, and \$3.6 million in 2017.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$300 for 2019, \$168 for 2018, and \$262 for 2017.
-Participating employers contributed \$16.0 million to the plan in 2019, 2018, and 2017.
-The Association's allocated share of these pension contributions was \$1.3 million in 2019, \$1.4 million in 2018, and \$1.2 million in 2017.
+Total plan expense for participating employers was \$1.3 million in 2020, \$3.6 million in 2019, and \$1.9 million in 2018.
+The Association's allocated share of plan expenses included in salaries and employee benefits was \$151 for 2020, \$300 for 2019, and \$168 for 2018.
+Participating employers contributed \$23.0 million to the plan in 2020, and \$16.0 million in 2019 and 2018.
+The Association's allocated share of these pension contributions was \$1.6 million in 2020, \$1.3 million in 2019, and \$1.4 million in 2018.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.

-The amount of the total employer contributions expected to be paid into the pension plans during 2020 is \$23 million.
-The Association's allocated share of these pension contributions is expected to be \$3.1 million.
+The amount of the total employer contributions expected to be paid into the pension plans during 2021 is \$23 million.
+The Association's allocated share of these pension contributions is expected to be \$1.7 million.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are also provided through the Farm Credit Foundations Retiree Medical and Retiree Life Plans to eligible current and retired employees of the Association.
 Benefits provided are determined on a graduated scale, based on years of service.
 The anticipated costs of these benefits are accrued during the period of the employee's active service.
-Postretirement benefits expense (primarily health care benefits and life insurance) included in salaries and employee benefits were \$7 in 2019, \$5 in 2018, and \$28 in 2017.
+Postretirement benefits expense (primarily health care benefits and life insurance) included in salaries and employee benefits were \$6 in 2020, \$7 in 2019, and \$5 in 2018.
 These expenses are equal to the Association's cash contributions for each year.